Howling: New Moon Rising: Production

+Initially Howling VII was intended to be shot back-to-back with Howling VI: The Freaks with Kevin Rock returning as screenwriter that would see the film as a direct sequel following the characters of Ian Richards (Brendan Hughes) and Winston Salem III (Sean Gregory Sullivan) to Budapest, Hungary.
+This idea was scrapped by the producers for budgetary reasons.
+LIVE Entertainment then became interested in reviving The Howling deciding to make a new film by taking several scenes from previous installments and shooting new footage to link the scenes together.

-Clive Turner had worked on the "Howling" franchise since The Marsupials in 1987, where he was an uncredited location manager.
-He went on to write The Original Nightmare and The Rebirth.
+Clive Turner had worked on the Howling franchise since Howling III: The Marsupials in 1987, where he was an uncredited location manager.
+He went on to write Howling IV: The Original Nightmare and Howling V: The Rebirth.
 Turner was determined to make a seventh film that connected all of the unrelated Howling films together into one timeline.
 His original plan was to make a film that was mostly footage from the other films that would accomplish this task for little money, but he ultimately decided against this, though footage from the other movies still was used to a limited extent in the film.
 New Moon Rising is notable as it is the first Howling sequel since Howling II: Your Sister Is a Werewolf to make an attempt at continuity with other films.
 Romy Walthall reprised her role as Marie Adams, the protagonist of The Original Nightmare.